VP-Trading/chapa-laravel/README.md

 Chapa::refund($chapaRef, Money::ETB(10000), 'Client Requested Refund');
 ```

-The amount and reason in the refund method are **optional** and can.
+The amount and reason in the refund method are **optional** and can be left null.

 ### Webhook